St Mary the Virgin, Hanbury: Interior

 There is a four-bay nave with north and south aisles, a three-bay chancel with north and south transepts, a north vestry and a south chapel.
 Inside the porch a railed wooden staircase provides access to the belfry and the western gallery.

 The south arcade, from about 1210, has circular columns, one still with a trumpet-scalloped capital.
 The north arcade has octagonal columns and re-used 14th century capitals.
 The pointed tower arch, of three chamfered orders, is blocked and flanked by semi-circular headed niches.
 The chancel arch is pointed, has dog-tooth moulding and is supported on short columns with foliated capitals.
 Similar detailing has been used by Street throughout the chancel.

 Throughout the church there are wagon roofs, plastered in the nave and aisles and ornately painted in the chancel and transepts.
 The chancel has piscina, sedilia and aumbry, above which the continuous east window sill string forms a hood.

 There are numerous memorials including, in the Vernon Chapel, a large monument to Thomas Vernon (died 1721) by Stanton and Horsnaile.
 It has a semi-reclining effigy flanked by the figures of Justice and Learning and behind this, Corinthian columns supporting an open pediment.
 There is also a standing monument of Bowater Vernon (died 1835) by Roubiliac, a large marble relief panel by Chantrey to Thomas Taylor Vernon (died 1837) and a late 17th-century memorial to Richard Vernon (died 1678).

 In the chancel is a wall memorial to Richard Vernon (died 1627) with two kneeling figures set within a recess.
 In the nave is a large relief panel to Thomas Vernon (died 1771).
 The east window of the Vernon Chapel and north transept there is 19th century glass.

 The peal of eight bells dates from 1678 and is in excellent order.

 History

 The church was restored in about 1860 by George Edmund Street.

 Bowater Vernon gifted a silver-gilt Communion service by Huguenot silversmith Simon Pantin.

 Administration and activities

 The parish is in the Anglican Diocese of Worcester, in turn part of the Province of Canterbury.

 The church enjoys regular bell ringing organised by Worcestershire & Districts Change Ringing Association.

+The church has played the role of St Stephen's Church in the fictional village of Ambridge in the BBC Radio 4 series The Archers, being the venue for several recordings beginning withe the marriage of Phil and Grace Archer.